 $$\text{NA}<\frac{\lambda}{2p}$$

 Where \(p\) is the size of a unit cell, \(\lambda\) is the design wavelength, and NA=Radius/focal.
-Beyond this fundamental limit, limitations in the metalens model are expected when the gradient of the wrapped phase is too steep and experiences rapid jumps.
-See the discussion in Step 3 of this article for further details.
+Beyond this fundamental limit, limitations in the metalens model are expected when the gradient of the wrapped phase is too steep and experiences rapid jumps when using the local phase gradient method.
+See the discussion in the appendix for more details.

 Step 2: Unit cell simulations – Height and radius sweep (Not covered)

 Note that the sweep is performed for a discrete number of phases, which implies a discrete number of possible radii for the nanorods.
-The discretization is present in the resulting phase and emulates the natural manufacturing constraints of the nano-elements as in reality only a certain meta-atoms can be produced.
+The discretization is present in the resulting phase and emulates the natural manufacturing constraints of the nano-elements as in reality only a certain discrete number of different meta-atoms can be produced.

 It is also important to set the RCWA solver parameters.
-The sweep is performed for a given wavelength and a given angular range.
-It is recommended to ensure the angular range cover the maximum expected incidence.
+The sweep is performed for a given spectral and angular range.
+It is recommended to ensure the angular range cover the maximum expected incidence, and that the spectral range includes the design wavelength for which the target phase was defined.

 Step 3: Generation of the nano-elements map and integration in OpticStudio